Märten Kuusk: Újpest

 After leading FC Flora to their first ever European tournament group stage season and becoming the vice captain of the national team, on 25 January 2022 Kuusk signed for the Hungarian side Újpest on a 3.5 year contract.
 The transfer fee was not disclosed but was rumored to be a six figure sum.

+GKS Katowice

+On 15 January 2024, after making five appearances across all competitions for Újpest during the 2023–24 season, Kuusk moved to Polish second-tier side GKS Katowice, signing a one-and-a-half-year contract, with an option for another year.

 International career

 Kuusk made his senior international debut for Estonia on 15 January 2019, in a 0–0 friendly draw against Iceland.